DataDog/build-plugins/packages/plugins/telemetry/README.md

 {
     destination: 'path/to/destination',
     timings: true,
-    // This will only output the metrics file and nothing in the logs.
-    logs: false,
 }
 ```

-To only output a specified file.
+To only output a specific file.

 ### `prefix`